There are two C++ standard libraries supported by Apple compilers.

 There are subtle incompatibilities between several of the C++ standard libraries, so Homebrew will refuse to install software if a dependency was built with an incompatible C++ library.
 It’s recommended that you install the dependency tree using a compatible compiler.

-If you’ve upgraded to 10.9 from an earlier version - because the default C++ standard library is now libc++, you may not be able to build software using dependencies that you built on 10.8 or lower.
+If you’ve upgraded to 10.9 or later from an earlier version: Because the default C++ standard library is now libc++, you may not be able to build software using dependencies that you built on 10.8 or earlier.
 If you’re reading this page because you were directed here by a build error, you can most likely fix the issue if you reinstall all the dependencies of the package you’re trying to build.

 Example install using GCC 4.8: